repeatingbeats/nodebox-example/README.md

 ## Dependencies

-Nodebox uses <a href="http://www.vagrantup.com">Vagrant</a> to create <a href="http://www.virtualbox.org">VirtualBox</a> virtual machines that are then provisioned with <a href="http://www.opscode.com/chef/">Chef</a> (solo).
+NodeBox uses <a href="http://www.vagrantup.com">Vagrant</a> to create <a href="http://www.virtualbox.org">VirtualBox</a> virtual machines that are then provisioned with <a href="http://www.opscode.com/chef/">Chef</a> (solo).
 Your host machine needs to be set up for Ruby and RubyGems, and you need to <a href="http://www.virtualbox.org/wiki/Downloads">download VirtualBox 4.0.x</a>.
 The <a href="http://vagrantup.com/docs/getting-started/index.html">Vagrant getting started guide</a> has more information on Vagrant's dependencies.

 Install vagrant:
     $ gem install vagrant